Stellenbosch University: Faculties

 The Southern African node of the Pan-African University is based in South Africa and will concentrate on space sciences.

 This decision was connected with South Africa's bid to host the Square Kilometre Array of radio telescopes.
 In September 2009 Jean-Pierre Ezin, African Union commissioner for science, said the node at the University of Stellenbosch in South Africa was hoped to open in February 2010.
-According to University World News, however, The PAU project continues in other regions although Southern Africa has been lagging behind.
+According to University World News, however, "The PAU project continues in other regions although Southern Africa has been lagging behind."

+Sports facilities

+Stellenbosch University has the facilities for the more than 30 competitive and recreational sports that are supported by the university include Danie Craven Stadium, Indoor and Outdoor Swimming Pools, the Coetzenburg Centre, a multi-purpose center for ceremonies and indoor sports, playing fields, including two artificial hockey fields, a gymnasium, and a new football complex.

+Sporting codes

+The university offers several sports to its students.
+Some of them are athletics, bouldering, badminton, basketball, canoeing, cricket, cross country running, cycling, fencing, golf, gymnastics, field hockey, judo, kendo, netball, rowing, rugby union, soccer, squash, surfing, swimming, taekwondo, tennis, underwater hockey, volleyball, water polo, and yachting.

 Facilities and services

+Libraries

-The Stellenbosch University Library has collections scattered around the campus outside of the main facility, and all of which are catalogued on a computerised database, using the university's original mainframe, a UNIVAC.
+The Stellenbosch University Library has collections scattered around the campus outside of the main facility, and all of which are catalogued on a computerized database, using the university's original mainframe, a UNIVAC.
 There are several other satellite libraries servicing the different faculties, including the Theology Library, Law Library and Tygerberg Medical Library.

+University facilities

 Stellenbosch University also has a Conservatory, with two concert halls.
 The Conservatory is the home of the internationally acclaimed Stellenbosch University Choir, who, along with being the oldest South African choir have received numerous awards overseas.
 The university also has a 430-seat theatre, known as the HB Thom Theatre and an open-air amphitheatre.
 Accompanying these facilities is the university's own Drama Department, under the guidance of the Faculty of Arts and Social Sciences.
 The department regularly puts on plays, dramas, productions, cabarets and musicals.

+Botanical garden

 The Stellenbosch University Botanical Garden is the oldest university botanical garden in South Africa.

+Student center

 The Langenhoven Students' Centre (Neelsie) houses the Student Representative Council, a food court, a cinema, a post office, a shopping centre, an advice office and all the student societies' offices.
 Student bands and various entertainment and activity promotions usually appear in the main food court during lunch hour.

+Campus radio

 The university has its own radio station known as MFM (Matie FM), situated in the Neelsie.
 It broadcasts a mix of music, news, entertainment and campus news over the entire Stellenbosch area at 92.6 FM.